loreleim/customGutenberg/README.md

 add_action( 'init', 'initializeBlocks' );
 ```

 6. In the scr > default > block.json.
-Replace all the content with the following
+Replace all the content with the following.
+'Namespace' in line 3 should be replaced with the name of your plugin.
+More specifically the name after the create-block/ in the main block.json's line 3.
 ```
 {
 	"apiVersion": 2,
-	"name": "gutenbergcontrols/default",
+	"name": "namespace/default",
 	"title": "Default Block",
 	"category": "widgets",
 	"icon": "smiley",